Examples of T-Account

 In this case, three accounts will get affected, which are rent expense account, Accounts payable account, and cash account.
 In the initial transaction, when the company got the invoice for the rent payment, there will be a debit of $ 50,000 to rent expense account and corresponding credit will be to accounts payable account.
 This transaction shows expenses incurred by the company, along with the creation of liability to pay off that expense.

 4.5 (241 ratings) 1 Online Courses | 3+ Hours | Verifiable Certificate of Completion | Lifetime Access

 After a few days when the payment is made, then the accounts payable liability will be eliminated by debiting that account with the corresponding credit to the cash account, leading to the decrease in the cash balance.

 T–accounts will be as follows:

 Mr. Y started the business.
 On April 19, he identified the following transactions.
 Prepare the necessary journal entries after reviewing the transactions and post them to necessary T- Accounts.

 For the transactions during the month of April-2019, firstly the journal entries are posted and based on which the T- Accounts are prepared as follows:

 Prepaid Rent Account

 Office Expense Account

-This has been a guide to T-Account Examples.
-Here we discuss top examples of T-account (rent expense, accounts payable, salary expense, office expense, etc) along with its journal entries.
+This has been a guide to T-account Examples.
+Here we discuss top examples including rent expense, accounts payable, salary expense, office expense, etc. along with its journal entries.
 You can learn more financing from the following articles –